fansible/ansible-provisioning-tywin/README.md

-# Fansible Tywin: manage your symfony provisioning
+# Fansible Tywin: simple Ansible provisioning for your projects

 ## Still WIP
 This is still under development: it is not a reliable repository yet

 ## How to use it

-Coming soon: installation with composer
+### Installation
+composer require fansible/devops-bundle *@dev --dev

 ### Add some conf
 Create the `.fansible.yml` file in the root diretory